sri-ram-swaminathan/sri-ram-swaminathan/README.md

 I played football semi-professionally until 2021 and enjoy being in nature, especially in the company of elephants 🐘

-Here is a list of all the projects I have worked on :
+Here is a list of all the projects I have worked on:

 - Data Collection / Data Cleaning 🧹
   - NA